kullbom/dbflow/Milestones.md

 [x] Don't generate objects (tables, views, etc) from system schemas other then "dbo" [x] Add option to control formatting of typenames
+[x] Order of scripts for foreign keys, check constraint and default constraints is not stable

 ## Version 1.0.0